Faculty of Education

 No. Students may also pursue a teaching career through Consecutive Teacher Education.
 Consecutive Teacher Education entails completing a university undergraduate degree, followed by application to and completion of a Bachelor of Education degree.
 For more information about the Consecutive route to becoming a teacher please see Brock's Consecutive Teacher Education program.
 Admission inquiries may be directed to email@example.com.

-Given the complexity of Concurrent Education program, it is recommended that students consult with an Academic Advisor a minimum of once a year.
-Academic advising for Concurrent Education is conducted by: Ethna Bernat (Associate Administrative Director of Concurrent Education Programs), Pina McDonnell (Academic Advisor and Field Placement Assistant) and Sandra Regier (Administrative Director of Concurrent Education Programs).
-In addition to helping students understand program requirements, Concurrent Education Academic Advisors also: provide personalized program plans; help students track their progress towards meeting program requirements; assist students in developing strategies for academic success; connect students to resources and support services; and facilitate, arrange and monitor student field placements.
+Given the complexity of Concurrent Education program, it is recommended that students consult with an Academic Adviser a minimum of once a year.
+Academic advising for Concurrent Education is conducted by: Ethna Bernat (Associate Administrative Director of Concurrent Education Programs), Pina McDonnell (Academic Adviser and Field Placement Assistant), Erin Plyley (Academic Adviser and Field Experience Assistant) and Sandra Regier (Administrative Director of Concurrent Education Programs).
+In addition to helping students understand program requirements, Concurrent Education Academic Advisers also: provide personalized program plans; help students track their progress towards meeting program requirements; assist students in developing strategies for academic success; connect students to resources and support services; and facilitate, arrange and monitor student field placements.

 Students declare their teachable subject at the end of their first year, no later than June 1.
 A complete list of teachable subject options and requirements can be found in the relevant program section of the Undergraduate Calendar.
 Declaration of Teachable Subject forms will be available in the Forms section of the Concurrent Education website from April 1 to June 1.